mahsank/pi-router/README.md

-# PiRouter
+# Pi-router

-PiRouter is a tool used to generate a custom raspbian image that transforms an `RPi`(tested on `RPi` 4) board into a secure router(strictly speaking an access point).
-PiRouter is derived from [pi-gen](https://github.com/RPi-Distro/pi-gen) and is based on [2020-12-02](https://github.com/RPi-Distro/pi-gen/releases/tag/2020-12-02-raspbian-buster) release.
+Pi-router is a tool used to generate a custom raspbian image that transforms an `RPi`(tested on `RPi` 4) board into a secure router(strictly speaking an access point).
+Pi-router is derived from [pi-gen](https://github.com/RPi-Distro/pi-gen) and is based on [2020-12-02](https://github.com/RPi-Distro/pi-gen/releases/tag/2020-12-02-raspbian-buster) release.

-`PiRouter` is secured with [nftables](https://wiki.nftables.org).
+`Pi-router` is secured with [nftables](https://wiki.nftables.org) and [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).

 ## Dependencies

-PiRouter build is tested with Debian *buster* and Fedora *33*.
+Pi-router build is tested with Debian *buster* and Fedora *33*.

-To install the required dependencies for PiRouter on Debian *buster*, run:
+To install the required dependencies for pi-router on Debian *buster*, run:

 ```bash
 $ apt-get install coreutils quilt parted qemu-user-static debootstrap zerofree \